-It has been a little more than a year since Norma Lyon, the pre-eminent practitioner of a uniquely American art form–butter sculpture–died.
+It has been several years since Norma Lyon, the pre-eminent practitioner of a uniquely American art form–butter sculpture–died, and the deep impact of her passing becomes more clear with each passing day.

 “I can’t believe it’s not Jesus and the 12 Apostles!”